influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 ### Writes

 Write throughput is bounded by the time to process the write on the CPU (parsing, sorting, etc..), adding and evicting to the Cache and appending the write to the WAL.
 The first two items are CPU bound and can be tuned and optimized if they become a bottleneck.
-The WAL write can be tuned such that in the worst case every write requires at least 2 IOPS (write + fysnc) or batched so that multiple writes are queued and fysnc'd in sizes matching one or more disk blocks.
+The WAL write can be tuned such that in the worst case every write requires at least 2 IOPS (write + fsync) or batched so that multiple writes are queued and fsync'd in sizes matching one or more disk blocks.
 Performing more work with each IO will improve throughput

 Write latency is minimal for the WAL write since there are no seeks.
-The latency is bounded by the time to complete any write and fysnc calls.
+The latency is bounded by the time to complete any write and fsync calls.

 ### Queries